-While your dog eats dry kibble from a bowl on the floor, say "What have you got there?" in a conversational tone.
-At the same time, take one step toward him and toss a special treat toward the bowl.
-Then immediately step back.
-Repeat this sequence every few seconds until your dog has finished eating.
+While the dog eats dry kibble from a bowl on the floor, say "What have you got there?" in a conversational tone.
+Simultaneously, take one step towards the dog and toss a special treat towards the bowl.
+Immediately step back.

 Stage Seven: Making It Work for Everyone

 In the final stage, all adult family members should go through stages one to six individually.
 Each person should start from the beginning and progress through the steps in the same way, ensuring the dog remains relaxed and comfortable throughout the exercises.
 It cannot be assumed that because the dog is okay with one person approaching their bowl, they will automatically be comfortable with another person doing the same.
 Consistency is key, and all family members must follow the same rules.

 The entire treatment program is gradual, allowing the dog to relax and anticipate the special treats instead of feeling threatened and becoming aggressive.
 Through these exercises, the dog will learn that people approaching their food bowl bring even tastier food and are not there to take it away.

 If you are unable to feed the dog kibble, make sure the treats offered during the exercises are more desirable than the regular food.